Esc

 I saw the spheres, remembered them from my dream, and noticed the fingerprints on them.
 Obviously, I have to touch them.

 I touch them, and nothing happens.
-I try to pull on them, move them, push them, and nothing happens.
-They do not move.
+I try to pull on them, move them, push them, and always it’s “It doesn’t budge”.
 I rub them, and the fingerprints go away (this was a nice detail)

 Within all that, I would have never come up with the verb twist.
-Other ways of moving the spheres gave me the impression that they are solidly fastened and immovable.
+“It doesn’t budge” suggests pretty strongly that there’s no way to move the spheres.
 I did not think to try other ways of motion.

 Some hints here would be been really nice!
 Even if “try another way to moving them?” is too in-your-face, something like